Share kevman79's profile

 Posted by: kevman79

-this full-screen dvd version alters the original theatrical aspect ratio of the movie from 1.85:1 to 1.33:1, giving a you a picture that is different than what was originally seen in the theater.
-Buy the widescreen version instead.
+this full-screen dvd version alters the original theatrical aspect ratios of the movies from 2.35:1 to 1.33:1, giving a picture in which you lose almost 50% of the image on each side.

 No, I would not recommend this to a friend.